rezamonadi/IGM-Mining/README.md

 ----------------------------------------

-The first step of the process is to load the DR12Q quasar catalog and available DLA catalogs, extract some basic data such as redshift, coordinates, etc., and apply some basic filtering to the spectra:
+The first step of the process is to load the DR12Q quasar catalog and DR7 CIV catalog, extract some basic data such as redshift, coordinates, etc., and apply some basic filtering to the spectra:

-* spectra with z < 2.15 are filtered
+* spectra with z <  1.7 are filtered
 * spectra identified in a visual survey to have broad absorption line (BAL) features are filtered

-Relevant parameters in `set_parameters` that can be tweaked if desired:
+Relevant parameters in `set_parameters_dr12.m` that can be tweaked if desired:

     % preprocessing parameters
-    z_qso_cut      = 2.15;                        % filter out QSOs with z less than this threshold
+    dlambda            = 0.5;                    % separation of wavelength grid      Å
+    k                  = 20;                      % rank of non-diagonal contribution
 This process proceeds in three steps, alternating between the shell and MATLAB.